alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Riding the peak of research motivation, I set up meetings with my PI to find a way to get a reasonable application in time for deadlines.
 I get started on a new project, one that could lead to a paper faster than my old one.
-(Later, I read a paper where the authors independently discovered the same ideas I did, released just last year.
+(Later, I read a paper where the authors independently worked along the same lines I did, released just last year.
-They ran into the same computational barrier, and got over it by throwing more computing power at the problem instead of thinking of algorithmic improvements.
+They ran into the same computational barrier as me, and got over it by throwing more computing power at the problem instead of thinking of algorithmic improvements.
 I feel a bit cheated, but at least it means I was on the right track.)

 There's an undercurrent of satisfaction to my life, but it's buried beneath the weariness of living a life between problem sets.
 I get more research done than last semester, but it still doesn't feel like enough.

-It's Friday.

-Friday, Friday, gotta get down on Friday.
+Soon, it's hard to tell if I'm satisfied at all.

+One Friday night, I get dinner by myself, then head straight to the lab.
-Oh wait, no I can't.
-This needs to be done *now*.
+My work needs to be done *now*.
 In fact, it needed to be done two days ago.

-So begins the story of how I spent a Friday night in the lab.
 Could have been playing board games with friends.
 Could have been relaxing at home.
 Nope, lab.
+Lab.
 Lab lab lab.
+Research research research.

-The lab is understandably quiet.
-No one wants to work on Friday night.
+It's quiet that night, as most people have already left.
+No one wants to work on Friday.
 I'm not here by choice, and neither are they.

-I finish dinner and start working by 8 PM.
+I start working at 8 PM.
 Five hours later, it's done.
 Not well, not prettily, but good enough, and it's not worth staying later.

 As I walk out, I think, *Wow, done by 1 AM.
-That's actually not so bad.* It's a bit depressing that I'm serious about this.
+That's actually not too bad.* It's a bit depressing that I'm serious about this.

-Out of curiosity, I do one circuit of the lab, and one other person is still spending their Friday night (now Saturday morning) doing work.
+Out of curiosity, I look around, and one other person is still doing work.

+*Godspeed, and good luck.*

 \*\*\*
 {: .centered }

 By this semester, I know what research is like.
-I have full-time job offers that I can take if I want.
+I have full-time job offers waiting for me, and all my major requirements are done.
 If I wanted to relax and do nothing this semester, I could.

-So of course, I signed up for three grad classes, TAed for the first time, and did a research appointment on top of it.
+So of course, I signed up for three grad classes, TAed for the first time, and did a research on top of it.
 At some point in high school, I gained a deep unease with myself that pushes me to do more.
 Appeasing that part of myself while making sure I don't overload has been one of the harder parts of my life.